 What is Data Annotation?

-Wikipedia defines data annotation as “the process of labeling or tagging relevant metadata within a dataset to enable machines to interpret the data accurately.”
-Essentially, data annotation helps machines learn from whatever dataset they’re given and identify which elements really matter.
-Because data frequently appears in semi-structured or unstructured forms—emails, text, images, audio, video—machines can’t interpret it without being guided by a specific structure.
+Essentially, data labeling helps machines learn from whatever dataset they’re given and identify which patterns exist.
+Because raw data frequently appears in semi-structured or unstructured forms—emails, text, images, audio, video—computers can’t interpret it without being guided by a specific structure.

 Data Annotator Labeling Cars | Unitlab Annotate